 This is not unheard of as Islamic marriages in Thailand first start with Islamic law and when the Islamic process is complete.
 The formal Thai laws would follow with a visit to the Amphur Office to register the marriage.
 Much in this way many prefer to get divorced in the Islamic way by having Talaq heard three times and obtaining their certificate and complete the divorce in the standard Thai courts.
 If it is an unopposed divorce, then an administrative divorce at the Amphur offices.

-Speak to a lawyer about your Talaq in Thailand if you wish to get divorced but want to start the process in the traditional Islamic divorce proceedings.
+Speak to our family lawyer about family law in Thailand and about your Talaq in Thailand if you wish to get divorced but want to start the process in the traditional Islamic divorce proceedings.
+See our talaq divorce lawyer.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.